-Tip: If you’re looking to buy an Instant Pot but don’t want to pay full price, your best bets are Black Friday, Amazon Prime Day or diligent stalking of the shelves of your local thrift store.
+If you’re looking to buy an Instant Pot but don’t want to pay full price, your best bets are waiting until Amazon Prime Day or Black Friday or diligently stalking the shelves of your local thrift store.

 2. Throw away the takeout menus

-Here’s a recipe tip: Search for the recipe you want along with the name of your Instant Pot model.
+Better yet, search for the recipe you want along with the name of your Instant Pot model.
 Mine’s a Duo 60 Plus, and some recipes written for earlier models had me hunting for the “manual” button when mine had renamed it “pressure cook.”

 3. Save on office lunches

 Make an Instant Pot recipe, then, a day or so later, you can bring those boxed-up leftovers to work with you.
 The bagel or pizza shop in the office food court can do without your money for a day or two.

 4. Find meaty deals

 Haven’t had pot roast since Grandma’s Sunday dinners back in the 1970s?
 It’s an Instant Pot favorite, with the pressure-cooked beef simply falling apart on your fork.

 5. Buy in bulk and freeze ingredients

 Who doesn’t love the thrill of getting a great deal at Costco or other bulk-grocery stores?
 But having enough freezer space for the food is one thing.
-Now that you’ve brought those 10 pounds of frozen chicken breasts home, you need to actually use them, or the money is wasted.
+Now that you’ve brought those 10 pounds of frozen chicken breasts home, you need to actually use them — or the money is wasted.

-For example, frozen chicken pieces cooked in a single layer might need 15 minutes pressure cooking as opposed to 10 minutes if they’re already thawed.
+For example, frozen chicken pieces cooked in a single layer might need 15 minutes of pressure cooking as opposed to 10 minutes if they’re already thawed.
 That extra five-minute wait is well worth the freedom to “forget” to thaw your meat out before heading to the office for the day.

-6. Replace your store-bought staples with homemade
+6. Replace your store-bought staples with homemade ones

 Are you an Instant Pot convert?
 Share your experience with us in comments below or on our Facebook page.